AntoanYosifov/BrainDissecting-SSR-version/README.md

 ## **Overview**

 *Brain Dissecting* is a full-stack web application built with -> **Tech Stack**:
-- Java 21: The core programming language used for backend development.
+- Java 17: The core programming language used for backend development.
 - Spring Boot 3.3.2: For building the web application, including:
 - Spring Boot Starter Web: Provides core features for developing web applications.
 - Spring Boot Starter Data JPA: For database interactions and ORM with Hibernate.
 - Spring Boot Starter Security: For securing the application.
 - Spring Boot Starter Validation: For input validation.
 - Spring Boot DevTools: For rapid development with hot reload.
+---
+- **External API**: Integration with [DOAJ API](https://doaj.org/) for fetching articles
 ---
 - Thymeleaf: Used as the templating engine for rendering HTML, enhanced with:
 - Thymeleaf Extras Spring Security 6: For integrating security with Thymeleaf views.
 - ModelMapper: For mapping DTOs to entities and vice versa.